AdityaJain1030/Botly/README.md

 # Botly
 <!--![Botly Logo](https://github.com/Team-Nope/Botly/blob/master/src/images/logo.png) -->
 > **⚠ WARNING: This project is nto actively maintained anymore.
 Things may break**
-> * A future implementation in svelte is coming, that will be faster and cleaner in the code*
+> *A future implementation in svelte is coming, that will be faster and cleaner*

 The open-source Visual-Based Development Interface for creating bots.
 Made on top of functions from Discord.JS.
 Online Beta Release: [Botly](https://botly-56339.web.app)